nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/howto-execute-ui-functions.md

 2. Select the destination folder where the document should be copied.
 This way, the destination path won't be static.
 3. Click on the confirmation button to execute the copy and navigate to it.
 In case of error, it will raise the problem in the `paper-toast` element.

-We need to adapt our layout:
+We then need to adapt our layout:
-- First create the `nuxeo-dialog`:
+1. Create the `nuxeo-dialog`:
 ```
 <nuxeo-dialog reparent id="popupRight" modal no-auto-focus>
   <h2>Choose your target folder</h2>